51 constituencies in 7 states to vote in fifth phase

 Among other prominent candidates in the fray are Union Ministers Rajnath Singh (Lucknow), Jayant Sinha (Hazaribagh) and Rajyavardhan Singh Rathore (Jaipur Rural).

-In Uttar Pradesh, the fifth phase will include most of the seats where the BJP performed credibly in 2014 but face a strong challenge from the Samajwadi Party-Bahujan Samaj Party combine this time.
+In Uttar Pradesh, the fifth phase will include most of the seats where the BJP performed credibly in the 2014 polls but faces a strong challenge from the Samajwadi Party-Bahujan Samaj Party combine this time.

 In Bihar, the political equations have changed from the last Lok Sabha elections.
 Then the ruling Janata Dal-United was then opposed to the BJP but this time, it is a constituent of the NDA, facing the challenge from its erstwhile ally, the Rashtriya Janata Dal along with the Congress and some smaller parties.